lacoperon/Hiver/README.md

   * `Bucklescript`
   * I think that's it, for now

+I currently use a whole bunch of supplemental Screeps interface functions I defined within `./lib/js/src/supplemental.js`, to make working with the OCaml functions easier.
+(IE Object-Oriented OCaml seems like something of a clusterfuck, and I don't want to deal with that every time I need to call a function which is four properties down of the global Game Object if I don't have to)

 //TODO: Add dependencies / other peoples' work to thank / more detailed deploy instructions